ballerina-platform/ballerina-distribution/examples/tcp-client-ssl-tls/tcp_client_ssl_tls.md

 # TCP client - SSL/TLS

-A TCP client configured with SSL/TLS configurations connect or interact with a TCP service over an encrypted TLS connection.
+A TCP client configured with SSL/TLS configurations connects or interacts with a TCP service over an encrypted TLS connection.
 Provide the `secureSocket` configurations to the client to initiate a secured TCP connection.

 ::: code tcp_client_ssl_tls.bal :::